Videos

 This work was published in Soft Matter 13, 4698–4708 (2017) link

 Electrically insulating objects immersed in a weakly conducting liquid may electrorotate when subjected to an electric field.
-In this video, four polystyrene particle‐covered droplets (diameter 0.22–1.02 mm) electrorotate with different rotation rate subjected to different electric field strengths (125–835 V/mm).
+In this video, four polystyrene particle‐covered droplets (diameter 0.22–1.02 mm) exhibit varying rotation rates when subjected to different electric field strengths (125–835 V/mm).
+Compared to pure droplets, we found that adding particles to the droplet interface significantly alters the electrorotation parameters.
+In our research, we detailed the deformation magnitude, orientation, and rotation rate of a droplet subjected to a DC E-field.

 This work was published in Soft Matter 17, 5006–5017 (2021) link